 How many people can you think of right now that own a Ranger?
 Are you out of fingers yet?

-The Polaris Ranger is the most popular UTV on the planet and that means it sees all kinds of action.
+The Polaris Ranger is the most popular UTV on the planet, and that means it sees all kinds of action.
 I bet that most of you reading this own a Ranger.
-What’s not to like about it?
+What’s not to like about this vehicle?
 It’s got a nice, usable dump bed, plenty of torque, and room enough for up to six occupants.
 You can take the whole family for a spin around the farm while carrying a full load of firewood.

-It’s an incredibly versatile machine — right out of the dealership, it’s good at just about everything.
-With a top speed of around 50 MPH and 80 HP it can get you where you need to go in a hurry, and its 1,500 lb payload capacity and 2,500 lb towing capacity means you can get all sorts of work done in short order.
+It’s an incredibly versatile machine—right out of the dealership, it’s good at just about everything.
+With a top speed of around 50 MPH and 80 HP, it can get you where you need to go in a hurry, and its 1,500-lb. payload capacity and 2,500-lb. towing capacity mean you can get all sorts of work done in short order.

 Your Ranger has its limits though, and if you push it hard enough, you’ll find them.
-So how do you make the ultimate working machine?
-Let me show you how.
+So how do you make it the ultimate working machine?
+Let me show you.

-Think ECU tunes are just for RZR 1000 owners?
+Think ECU tuners are just for RZR 1000 owners?
 Think again.
 The Polaris Ranger gets huge benefits from an ECU tune.
-That’s because your Ranger has all sorts of limiters on it that keep it from accelerating too fast and keeps it to 50 mph or below.
-A tune gives you total control over your machine — your throttle feels better so when you hit the gas, you start moving (a clutch kit helps with this as well) and you have smooth acceleration until the machine cannot physically accelerate anymore.
+That’s because your Ranger has all sorts of limiters on it that keep it from accelerating too fast and keep it at 50 mph or below.
+A tuner gives you total control over your machine—your throttle feels better so when you hit the gas, you start moving (a clutch kit helps with this as well) and you have smooth acceleration until the machine cannot physically accelerate anymore.

 The best part?
-It takes five minutes to install a tune — five minutes!
+It takes five minutes to install a tuner—five minutes!
 That’s the fastest upgrade in the world.
 Call up Guinness before you start if you want the official world record.

 Most Rangers do not come with power steering, but if you think that power steering is an unnecessary luxury, you’re dead wrong.
-Power steering makes every movement of your machine feel better and makes your UTV feel like an extension of yourself rather than a big tool you’re sitting on.
-Not to mention, it reduces steering feedback, so bumps don’t jerk your hands around.
-If you’ve spent a day on a UTV, you know that controlling your steering wheel over rough terrain is a one-way ticket to sore arms and a shorter (or at least really uncomfortable) workday.
+Power steering makes every movement of your machine feel better and makes your UTV feel like an extension of yourself, rather than a big tool that you’re sitting on.
+Not to mention it reduces steering feedback, so bumps don’t jerk your hands around.
+If you’re spent a day on a UTV, you know that controlling your steering wheel over rough terrain is a one-way ticket to sore arms and a shorter (or at least a really uncomfortable) workday.

-The stock tires on a Polaris Ranger are fine, but that’s all.
-They’re just fine.
+The stock tires on a Polaris Ranger are fine, but that’s all—they’re just fine.
 What you need is a good pair of off-road tires to make sure you keep traction on slick, muddy days.
-I’m not talking about getting massive tires with huge lugs here — I’m sure you don’t want any more ruts on your property — I’m talking about a good pair of Warrior Tires.
-Warrior Tires have amazing grip without massive lugs so they won’t tear up everything you ride over.
+I’m not talking about getting massive tires with huge lugs here—I’m sure you don’t want any more ruts on your property—but I am talking about a good pair of Warrior Tires.
+SuperATV’s Warrior Tires have amazing grip without massive lugs, so they don’t tear up everything you ride over.
 AT Warriors are even DOT approved in case you need to take your Ranger on the road from time to time.

 Just like a tune, better tires are all about giving you more control.
 Better grip means hauling bigger loads in less forgiving terrain and doing what you need to do in any condition.

-Woah, that’s 3 easy upgrades that give you more power, control, and versatility to a UTV that’s already incredibly versatile.
-With all those upgrades, you’ll have an amazing work machine — and an amazing play machine.
-The Ranger is so versatile, that when you upgrade it for work, you also make it into a very capable trail machine — making it better at one thing makes it better at everything.
+Woah—there were three easy upgrades that add more power, control, and versatility to a UTV that’s already incredibly impressive.
+With all those upgrades, you’ll have an amazing work machine and an amazing play machine.
+The Ranger is so adaptable that when you upgrade it for work, you’re also making it into a very capable trail machine—in other words, making it better at one thing makes it better at everything.

-Now when you hit a sloppy trail or a muddy hill, you can keep up with the sport UTV’s and then some thanks to your SuperATV tune.
+Now when you hit a sloppy trail or a muddy hill, you can keep up with the sport UTVs and then some thanks to your SuperATV tuner.
 When the trail gets technical, your power steering keeps you in control.
-When it turns to slop, your Warriors will keep your machine moving forward.
+When the ground turns to slop, your Warriors will keep your machine moving forward.

 You’re really selling yourself short if you don’t blow off some steam and take your Ranger out for a spin every now and then.
 Once you realize what you’re missing out on, you won’t want to quit.

-If you want to know what your Ranger is really capable of, just take a look at Rex.
-It won’t be long before you’re riding in a beast like that.
+If you want to know what your Ranger is really capable of, check out the video below for a peek at our very own Rex.
+It won’t be long before you’re riding in a beast just like this one!